 - State-approved program – results in a signed College Verification Form if internship completed through U.Va.

-- Consists of consist of 15 undergraduate credits from UVa-Wise, plus an additional 12 graduate credits from the University of Virginia Curry School of Education (only 9 hours if technology standards have been met).
+- Consists of consist of 15 undergraduate credits from UVa-Wise, plus an additional 12 graduate credits from the University of Virginia Curry School of Education and Human Development (only 9 hours if technology standards have been met).
 It is also possible to transfer in courses with advisor permission.